-- 7.1.1 Wyre is part of the Fylde Coast Housing Market Area (HMA), together with Blackpool and Fylde.
-The three local authorities have prepared joint evidence with regards to housing needs within the HMA to inform their respective local plans. - 7.1.2 The evidence identifies a housing objectively assessed need (OAN) of 9,580 dwellings over the period 2011 to 2031.
-The Local Plan cannot meet in full the OAN because of constraints primarily associated with highway capacity, flood risk and lack of deliverable development land within Fleetwood and Cleveleys.
-The Local Plan has identified development sites to positively meet 96% of Wyre's housing needs to 2031 and deliver 9,215 dwellings within the local plan period. - 7.1.3 The availability of quality housing of varying types and sizes is essential in catering for the needs of all sectors of the community and also for securing a sustainable local economy.
+7.1.1 Wyre is part of the Fylde Coast Housing Market Area (HMA), together with Blackpool and Fylde.
+The three local authorities have prepared joint evidence with regards to housing needs within the HMA to inform their respective local plans.

+7.1.2The evidence identifies a housing objectively assessed need (OAN) of 9,580 dwellings over the period 2011 to 2031.
+The Local Plan cannot meet in full the OAN because of constraints primarily associated with highway capacity, flood risk and lack of deliverable development land within Electwood and Cleveleys.
+The Local Plan has identified development sites to positively meet 96% of Wyre's housing needs to 2031 and deliver 9,215 dwellings within the local plan period.

+7.1.2 In accordance with the partial review, an update of the objectively assessed housing need has been undertaken.
+This concludes the housing need figure for Wyre is 296 net dwellings per annum.
+The housing requirement figure for the Wyre Local Plan Partial Review (2011 - 2031) is therefore 296 net dwellings per annum.
+The total housing requirement for the Plan Period is therefore 7,23238 net dwellings.

+7.1.3 The availability of quality housing of varying types and sizes is essential in catering for the needs of all sectors of the community and also for securing a sustainable local economy.
 The housing market in Wyre is dominated by large properties.
 The evidence shows that there is a need for smaller properties.
 Increasing the provision of smaller properties would contribute toward balancing the housing offer which would assist towards young people and families being able to remain in the borough.
 The ageing of the population in Wyre and the continuing decrease in working age people in Wyre could adversely affect the economy.
-In view of Wyre's ageing population, there is also a need to make provision for properties suitable for older people. - 7.1.4 The Local Plan seeks to ensure a mix of housing that is commensurate with identified needs in the latest housing evidence.
+In view of Wyre's ageing population, there is also a need to make provision for properties suitable for older people.

+7.1.4 The Local Plan seeks to ensure a mix of housing that is commensurate with identified needs in the latest housing evidence.
 It also seeks to ensure delivery of housing which is appropriate or can be made appropriate for older people or people with restricted mobility.
 The evidence shows an ageing population and thus it is appropriate to ensure that a proportion of new housing is suitable or capable of being made suitable for older persons to enable independent living for longer.
 Independent living is also important for people with restricted mobility which in turn is important for a cohesive and integrated society.
-The Local Plan also seeks to ensure delivery of affordable housing. - 7.1.5 Wyre is a diverse Borough broadly distinguished into the urban peninsula and the rural areas with a number of settlements further east.
+The Local Plan also seeks to ensure delivery of affordable housing.

+7.1.5 Wyre is a diverse Borough broadly distinguished into the urban peninsula and the rural areas with a number of settlements further east.
 The total housing requirement is Boroughwide (key demographic information is only available at the local authority level).
 The Local Plan Strategy aims to meet housing needs where this is possible in view of constraints, which means some rural settlements will grow disproportionately to their current size.
 The Local Plan however makes provision for additional services and facilities to support growth in rural settlements and requires that growth is delivered through a masterplan.